OpenEvalProject/evals/manuscripts/elife-21397/v1/manuscript.md

 Convolutional and max-pooling layers provide a structure that is inherently hierarchical.
 Lower layers perform computations on small localized patches of the input, while deeper layers perform computations on increasingly larger, more global, areas of the stimuli.
 After such localized processing, it is typical to include layers that are fully-connected, i.e., are more classically connectionist.
 And finally, a layer with the required output structure, e.g., units that represent classes or a yes/no response as appropriate.

 Inception-v3 GoogLeNet uses a specific arrangement of these aforementioned layers, connected both in series and in parallel (Szegedy et al., 2015b, 2015a, 2016).
-In total it has 26 layers and 25 million parameters inclusive of connection weights (Szegedy et al., 2015b).
+In total it has $26$ layers and $25$ million parameters inclusive of connection weights (Szegedy et al., 2015b).
 The final layer is a softmax layer that is trained to activate a single unit per class.
 These units correspond to labels that have been applied to sets of photographs by humans, e.g., ‘space shuttle’, ‘ice cream’, ‘sock’, within the ImageNet database (Russakovsky et al., 2015).

-Inception-v3 GoogLeNet has been trained on millions of human-labeled photographs from 1000 of ImageNet’s synsets (sets of photographs).
-The 1000-unit wide output produced by the network when presented with a photograph represents the probabilities of the input belonging to each of those classes.
-For example, if the network is given a photograph of a moped it may also activate the output unit that corresponds to bicycle with activation 0.03.
-This is interpreted as the network expressing the belief that there is a 3% probability that the appropriate label for the input is ‘bicycle’.
+Inception-v3 GoogLeNet has been trained on millions of human-labeled photographs from $1000$ of ImageNet’s synsets (sets of photographs).
+The $1000$-unit wide output produced by the network when presented with a photograph represents the probabilities of the input belonging to each of those classes.
+For example, if the network is given a photograph of a moped it may also activate the output unit that corresponds to bicycle with activation $0.03$.
+This is interpreted as the network expressing the belief that there is a $3%$ probability that the appropriate label for the input is ‘bicycle’.
 In addition, this interpretation is useful because it allows for multiple classes to co-exist within a single input.
 For example, a photo with a guillotine and a wig in it will cause it to activate both corresponding output units.
 Thus the network is held to have learned a distribution of appropriate labels that reflect the most salient items in a scene.
-Inception-v3 GoogLeNet, achieves human levels of accuracy on test sets, producing the correct label in its five most probable guesses approximately 95% of the time (Szegedy et al., 2015b).
+Inception-v3 GoogLeNet, achieves human levels of accuracy on test sets, producing the correct label in its five most probable guesses approximately $95%$ of the time (Szegedy et al., 2015b).

-## Deep learning network simulation
+### Deep learning network simulation

 We consider whether functional smoothness declines as inputs are processed by the more advanced layers of Inception-v3 GoogLeNet.
 If so, fMRI should be less successful in brain regions that instantiate computations analogous to the more advanced layers of such networks.
 Unlike the previous simulations, we present novel photographs of natural categories to these networks.
 The key question is whether items from related categories (e.g., banjos and guitars) will be similar at various network layers.
-The 40 photographs (i.e., stimuli) are divided equally amongst 8 subordinate categories: banjos, guitars, mopeds, sportscars, lions, tigers, robins, and partridges, which in turn aggregate into 4 basic-level categories: musical instruments, vehicles, mammals, and birds; which in turn aggregate into 2 superordinates: animate and inanimate.
+The $40$ photographs (i.e., stimuli) are divided equally amongst $8$ subordinate categories: banjos, guitars, mopeds, sportscars, lions, tigers, robins, and partridges, which in turn aggregate into $4$ basic-level categories: musical instruments, vehicles, mammals, and birds; which in turn aggregate into $2$ superordinates: animate and inanimate.

 We consider how similar the internal network representations are for pairs of stimuli by comparing the resulting network activity, which is analogous to comparing neural activity over voxels in RSA.
-Correlations for all possible pairings of the
+Correlations for all possible pairings of the 40 stimuli were calculated for both a mid and a later network layer (see Figure 4).

 ![Figure 4.](https://cdn.elifesciences.org/articles/21397/elife-21397-fig4-v1.jpg)

 **Figure 4.:** (A) The similarity structure in a middle layer of a DLN, Inception-v3 GoogLeNet.
 The mammals (lions and tigers) and birds (robins and partridges) correlate forming a high-level domain, rendering the upper-left quadrant a darker shade of red.
 Whereas the vehicles (sportscars and mopeds) and musical instruments (guitars and banjos) form two high-level categories.
 (B) In contrast, at a later layer in this network, the similarity space shows high within-category correlations and weakened correlations between categories.
-While some structure between categories is preserved, mopeds are no more similar to sportscars than they are to robins.DOI: http://dx.doi.org/10.7554/eLife.21397.007
+While some structure between categories is preserved, mopeds are no more similar to sportscars than they are to robins.

 The middle layer (Figure 4A) reveals cross-category similarity at both the basic and superordinate level.
 For example, lions are more like robins than guitars.
 However, at the later layer (Figure 4B) the similarity structure has broken down such that subordinate category similarity dominates (i.e., a lion is like another lion, but not so much like a tiger).
-Interestingly, the decline in functional smoothness is not a consequence of sparseness at the later layer as the Gini coefficient, a measure of sparseness (Gini, 1909), is 0.947 for the earlier middle layer (Figure 4A) and 0.579 for the later advanced layer (Figure 4B), indicating that network representations are distributed in general and even more so at the later layer.
+Interestingly, the decline in functional smoothness is not a consequence of sparseness at the later layer as the Gini coefficient, a measure of sparseness (Gini, 1909), is $0.947$ for the earlier middle layer (Figure 4A) and $0.579$ for the later advanced layer (Figure 4B), indicating that network representations are distributed in general and even more so at the later layer.
 Thus, the decline in functional smoothness at later layers does not appear to be a straightforward consequence of training these networks to classify stimuli, although it would be interesting to compare to unsupervised approaches that can perform at equivalent accuracy levels (no such network currently exists).

 These DLN results are directly analogous to those with random untrained networks (see Figure 2).
 In those simulations, similar input patterns mapped to orthogonal (i.e., dissimilar) internal representations in later layers.
 Likewise, the trained DLN at later layers can only capture similarity structure within subordinate categories (e.g., a tiger is like another tiger) which the network was trained to classify.
 The effect of training the network was to create equivalence classes based on the training label (e.g., tiger) such that members of that category are mapped to similar network states.
 Violating functional smoothness, all other similarity structure is discarded such that a tiger is no more similar to a lion than to a banjo from the network’s perspective.
 Should brain regions operate in a similar fashion, fMRI would not be successful in recovering similarity structure therein.
 In the Discussion, we consider the implications of these findings on our understanding of the ventral stream and the prospects for fMRI.